arras-energy/gridlabd-old/README.md

 | `DEFAULT_STDERR` | `/dev/stderr` | File to which error messages are sent
 | `DEFAULT_STDOUT` | `/dev/stdout` | File to which output messages are sent

-This procedures applies to AWS and Docker images as well.
+This procedure may also be used in AWS EC2 instances and Docker containers.

 # Build from source